BunsDev/iMO/README.md

 Though we save on gas from not having to compound
 depositors constantly, we spend a bit of gas keeping
 the voted median (for APR) perpetually up to date,
-using a time-weighted aggregate of SP stakes in QD.
+using a time-weighted aggregate of
-This same weight is also applied in crystallisation...
+This same weight is also applied in crystallisation.